 Upcoming Intro to Redeemer Downtown and Christian Formation sessions:

-Our next scheduled Intro to Redeemer Downtown sessions are below.
-They are both in-person and over Zoom.
+Our next scheduled Intro to Redeemer Downtown sessions are below and are held in person only at The Salvation Army.
 You can register at downtown.redeemer.com/intro.

 If you have any questions about the Intro to Redeemer Downtown session, please email Marie Sclafani.